 - removable oral devices

 The program consists of a challenging curriculum, including academic, clinical and laboratory skills.
-Emphasis is placed on interprofessional education whereby students learn to function within a collaborative oral health-care team.
-Students are to assume responsibility for ensuring the client base required to participate in the clinical component of the program.
+Emphasis is placed on interprofessional education, with students learning to function within a collaborative oral health-care team.

-Graduates of this program are eligible to apply to take the CDO provincial licensing examination.
-(NOTE: Additional fees apply.)
+Upon graduation from this program, you will be eligible to apply to take the CDO Qualifying Examination.
+(Note: Additional fees apply.)
 Successful completion of the examination is one of the requirements to be registered to practice as a denturist in the province by the CDO.
-Visit the CDO for further information about the registration process in Ontario.
+Visit the CDO website for more information about Ontario’s registration process.
+Applicants from other provinces or territories are advised to consult with their respective provincial or territorial regulator to obtain information about that jurisdiction's licensing exam and registration requirements.

 Your Field Education Options